Apply for the Patman Political Engagement Project 2024!

-Before Patman fellows have access to their summer stipend, they must satisfactorily complete the PEP gateway course in the spring of their junior year, which directly engages questions of political leadership and structural barriers to political participation.
-This course is limited to Patman fellows.
-The 2024 gateway course is:
+Before Patman Fellows have access to their summer stipend, they must satisfactorily complete the Patman gateway course in the spring of their junior year, which directly engages questions of political leadership and structural barriers to political participation.
+This course is limited to Patman Fellows.
+The 2024 gateway course was PUBPOL 490 – Political Communications in a Social World, taught by Prof. Lenny Stern.

 Students write two “letters home” during their summer experience in which they reflect on their work and its implications for their own future political engagement.
 Each letter is read and responded to by a Hart faculty member.